About Ncorpi\(\mathcal{O}\,\)N

 Motivations

 Previous \(N\)-body integrators did not implement the possibily that, upon a violent collision, particles may fragment instead of just bouncing or merging.
-Ncorpi\(\mathcal{O}\)N solves this issue with a buil-in fragmentation model that relies on crater scaling and ejecta models to implement realistic fragmentations.
+Ncorpi\(\mathcal{O}\)N solves this issue with a built-in fragmentation model that relies on crater scaling and ejecta models to implement realistic fragmentations.

 The most difficult challenge in a \(N\)-body code with a large number \(N\) of particles is to time-efficiently treat mutual interactions between them (collisions and gravity).
 Ncorpi\(\mathcal{O}\)N comes with four different built-in modules for mutual interactions computation, one of them being the fast multipole method Falcon of Walter Dehnen, that Ncorpi\(\mathcal{O}\)N adapts so it can detect collisions as well as compute mutual gravity.